jessa/jessa.github.io/_news/pul_tutorial.md

 5. Biased learning
 6. Incorporation of the labeling mechanism

-The tutorial largely follows our survey paper: {% cite bekker2020mlj %}
+The tutorial largely follows our survey paper {% cite bekker2020mlj %}.

 {% bibliography --cited %}